amoe/lotdd/README.md

 ## Build Process -- Linux

+This has been tested with scons version `4.5.2` from pip.
+Other versions may or may not work.

 **You need to provide a Mapquest API key in the local gitignored file, `.mapquest_api_key`, in the repository root.**